efrei-ADDE92-CTP/Groupe-5/README.md

-# Group 5 : Deploy Flask API with DevOps philosophy
+# 🐝 Group 5 : Deploy Flask API with DevOps philosophy 🐝

-Lucie Bottin - Céline Khauv - Julie Ngan - Hadi Jamal Ahmad
+Lucie Bottin - Céline Khauv - Hadi Jamal Ahmad - Julie Ngan

-M2-APP-BDIA
+M2-APP-BDML

 ## Technologies
-Python, Flask, Docker, Github, Azure, Prometheus
+Python, Flask, Docker, Github, Azure, Prometheus, Locust

+<h2>Goal : Deploy an iris classifier</h2>

+<h3>Overall :</h3>
+- Export our K Nearest Neighbors Classifier model to joblib
+- Use the exported model to make an API : /metrics and /predict
+- Creation of a docker image with the previous features
+- Use GitHub Actions to automatize the deployment of the docker image on an Azure container App
+- Load testing with the ACA endpoint

 <h2>Deploy an API</h2>